Openfisca-NSW/openfisca_windows_tutorial/README.md

 - [RECOMMENDED] - Atom - available at atom.io
 - NEED TO CHECK - install Python 3.7 prior?

-Note - it is theoretically possible to get OpenFISCA working on a Windows 7, Windows 8 or Windows 10 Home machine - but this is a labour intensive process that is not guaranteed to work.
+Note - it is theoretically possible to get OpenFISCA working on a Windows 7, Windows 8 or Windows 10 Home machine - but this is a labour intensive process that is not guaranteed to work, and is not recommended.

-The author of this guide spent a full workday on this task and made no progress.
-Whoops.

 *TO DO - DETERMINE WAY TO PULL git config -- global user.email & git config -- global user.name into Docker universal details (note current user has to input user name, password etc for every container when they git commit etc)*

 ## Installing Docker Desktop

+#### What is Docker Desktop?

 Here's the simple way of putting it - Docker is a way of building an virtual image of a Unix application, in a self-contained "container".
+It's a virtual computer on your existing machine.

+#### Great, but why is this important?

-The idea with OpenFISCA is you build these different repositories that act as an application of a specific ruleset - and then pull from different repositories to ensure consistency of terms across legislation.
+The core concept with OpenFISCA is you build these different repositories that act as an application of a specific ruleset - and then pull from different repositories to ensure consistency of terms across legislation.

-So you work in a different Docker container for each piece of legislation (or in the case of large pieces of legislation, each section) and then pull it together with the wider NSW base of legislation.
+So, you work in a different Docker container for each piece of legislation (or in the case of large pieces of legislation, each section) and link in with the wider base of NSW legislation - in the long term.

-(And the idea is, whatever you do in a Docker container doesn't impact anything outside of that container, unless it's specifically written to pull from something else.)
+#### Why is having Windows 10 Professional important?

 You can only install Docker Desktop on Windows 10 Professional because Windows 10 Professional provides Virtual Machine support as native to the platform, which previous Windows versions doesn't.

+You're welcome to try getting Docker Desktop working on Windows 7, 8 or Windows 10 Home, but this is labour intensive and not recommended.
+If you do this and have success, please make a submission to this repository detailing how you did it!

+#### Installing and using Docker Desktop

 To install Docker Desktop, go to the above URL, pull the Stable version (unless you're very sure of what you're doing) and then install the .exe.